priestc/moneywagon/README.md

 Automatic API fallback
 ======================

-When using the high-level price API (or the `CurrentCryptoPriceGetter` class), if the highest order API service is not able to return a response, the next API will be called instead.
+When using the high-level price API (or the `CurrentCryptoPrice` class), if the highest order API service is not able to return a response, the next API will be called instead.
 The order of API service precidence is: